AI-4-atmosphere-remote-sensing/satellite_collocation/examples/collocate_viirs_calipso_dask_aws/ReadMe.md

 ![text-here](./APIGateway_Images_dev/31.png)

-At this point you will be able to see a link but we will not use this one but the other one!
+At this point you will see a link _but_ we will not use this one but the next one!

 ![text-here](./APIGateway_Images_dev/32.png)

 On the Stage, click the **v1** dropdown and select **GET**, the API link will appear on the right pannel.
 This is our final API.
-You can just click it and it will do the job!
-For later use, you can save this link somewhere.
+You can just click it and it will do what it is supposed to do!
+You can save this link somewhere for later use.

 ![text-here](./APIGateway_Images_dev/33.png)

-You can also go to your Lambda function and you will see now the API Gateway in details is here now.
-It means the API gateway can use this lambda function as a trigger.
+As an alternative, you can find the link associated with your Lambda by selecting the Lambda Function as follows.

 ![text-here](./APIGateway_Images_dev/34.png)